open-oni/plugin_map/README.md

 - Map v0.2.0 and prior only work with Python 2 and Django 1.11 and prior
-  - Therefore these versions of the Map plugin are only compatible up to (and including) ONI v0.11.0
+  - Therefore these versions of the Map plugin are only compatible up to (and including) ONI v0.11
-- Map releases beyond v0.2.0 require Python 3 and Django 2.2.
-If you need this plugin to work with ONI v0.11.0 or prior, stick with v0.2.0.
+- Map releases v0.3.0 and later require Python 3 and Django 2.2, and should be used with ONI 0.12 and later

 ## Setup